Impact of resonance regeneration and decay on the net-proton fluctuations in a hadron resonance gas: Fluctuations in a hadron resonance gas

 \subsection{Resonance decays}

 Resonances play an important role in the evolution of the created strongly interacting, hadronic matter and their decays can significantly influence the final numbers of the stable hadrons as well as fluctuations therein.
-Just below the chemical freeze-out, when the matter is in a state of partial chemical equilibrium, the $\mu_R$ depend on the $\mu_h$.
-This dependence provides a means to study the average influence of the resonance decays on the fluctuations in the final particle numbers: considering the derivative of $P/T^4$ with respect to $\mu_h/T$ as in Eq.~(\ref{eq:chi_n}), but keeping in mind that only the chemical potentials $\mu_h$ are independent of each other, while the $\mu_R$ depend on $\mu_h$, one arrives at
+Just after the chemical freeze-out, when the matter is in a state of partial chemical equilibrium, the $\mu_R$ depend on the $\mu_h$.
+This dependence provides a means to derive the average influence of the resonance decays on the fluctuations in the final particle numbers: considering the derivative of $P/T^4$ with respect to $\mu_h/T$ as in Eq.~(\ref{eq:chi_n}), but keeping in mind that only the chemical potentials $\mu_h$ are independent of each other, while the $\mu_R$ depend on $\mu_h$, one arrives at

-This is equivalent to the mean of the final number $\langle \hat{N}_h\rangle$ of the stable hadron species $h$ after resonance decays~\cite{Bebie:1991ij}.
-In Eq.~(\ref{eq:chi1Final}), $\langle N_h\rangle$ and $\langle N_R\rangle$ denote the primordial numbers of hadrons and resonances and the sum runs over all the resonances in the model.
+This is equivalent to the mean of the final number $\langle \hat{N}_h\rangle$ of the stable hadron species $h$ after resonance decays discussed in section~\ref{sec:HRG}~\cite{Bebie:1991ij}.
+In Eq.~(\ref{eq:chi1Final}), $\langle N_h\rangle$ and $\langle N_R\rangle$ denote the means of the primordial numbers of hadrons and resonances and the sum runs over all the resonances in the model.
 In agreement with the QCD equations of state constructed in~\cite{Bluhm:2013yga}, we consider here $26$ different particle species as stable, namely $\pi^0$, $\pi^+$, $\pi^-$, $K^+$, $K^-$, $K^0$, $\overline{K}^0$, $\eta$ as well as $p$, $n$, $\Lambda^0$, $\Sigma^+$, $\Sigma^0$, $\Sigma^-$, $\Xi^0$, $\Xi^-$, $\Omega^-$ and their anti-baryons.
 This implies that contributions stemming from weak decays are not taken into account, which is in accordance with the experimental analysis~\cite{Adamczyk:2013dal}.

 In the following, we concentrate on the fluctuations in the final numbers of protons and anti-protons only.
-Making use of the $\mu_p$-dependence of $\mu_R$, the cumulants of the final distribution of protons (the same expressions hold for anti-protons when $p$ is replaced by $\overline{p}$) follow from derivatives of $P/T^4$ with respect to $\mu_p/T$ and read
+Making use of the $\mu_p$-dependence of the $\mu_R$, the cumulants of the final distribution of protons (the same expressions hold for anti-protons when $p$ is replaced by $\overline{p}$) follow from derivatives of $P/T^4$ with respect to $\mu_p/T$ and read

 The related susceptibilities are given by